Fourth-generation fighter: Avionics

 Avionics can often be swapped out as new technologies become available; they are often upgraded over the lifetime of an aircraft.
 For example, the F-15C Eagle, first produced in 1978, has received upgrades in 2007 such as AESA radar and joint helmet-mounted cueing system, and is scheduled to receive a 2040C upgrade to keep it in service until 2040.

 The primary sensor for all modern fighters is radar.
 The U.S. fielded its first modified F-15Cs equipped with AN/APG-63(V)2 AESA radars, which have no moving parts and are capable of projecting a much tighter beam and quicker scans.
 Later on, it was introduced to the F/A-18E/F Super Hornet and the block 60 (export) F-16 also, and will be used for future American fighters.
 France introduced its first indigenous AESA radar, the RBE2-AESA built by Thales in February 2012 for use on the Rafale.
 The RBE2-AESA can also be retrofitted on the Mirage 2000.
 A European consortium GTDAR is developing an AESA Euroradar CAPTOR radar for future use on the Typhoon.
 For the next-generation F-22 and F-35, the U.S. will use low probability of intercept capacity.
 This will spread the energy of a radar pulse over several frequencies, so as not to trip the radar warning receivers that all aircraft carry.

-In response to the increasing American emphasis on radar-evading stealth designs, Russia turned to alternate sensors, with emphasis on IRST sensors, first introduced on the American F-101 Voodoo and F-102 Delta Dagger fighters in the 1960s, for detection and tracking of airborne targets.
+In response to the increasing American emphasis on radar-evading stealth designs, Russia turned to alternate sensors, with emphasis on Infrared Search and Track (IRST) sensors, first introduced on the American F-101 Voodoo and F-102 Delta Dagger fighters in the 1960s, for detection and tracking of airborne targets.
 These measure IR radiation from targets.
 As a passive sensor, it has limited range, and contains no inherent data about position and direction of targets—these must be inferred from the images captured.
 To offset this, IRST systems can incorporate a laser rangefinder in order to provide full fire-control solutions for cannon fire or for launching missiles.
 Using this method, German MiG-29 using helmet-displayed IRST systems were able to acquire a missile lock with greater efficiency than USAF F-16 in wargame exercises.
 IRST sensors have now become standard on Russian aircraft.
-With the exception of the F-14D (officially retired as of September 2006), no 4th-generation Western fighters carry built-in IRST sensors for air-to-air detection, though the similar FLIR is often used to acquire ground targets.

 A computing feature of significant tactical importance is the datalink.
 All modern European and American aircraft are capable of sharing targeting data with allied fighters and AWACS planes (see JTIDS).
 The Russian MiG-31 interceptor also has some datalink capability.
 The sharing of targeting and sensor data allows pilots to put radiating, highly visible sensors further from enemy forces, while using those data to vector silent fighters toward the enemy.